edumserrano/csharp-functional/Docs/source/result-monad.rst

 Installing
 ----------

-The Result monad NuGet package can be found at |ResultNuget|_.
+The Result monad NuGet package can be found at |ResultNuGet|_.
 Installing is performed via NuGet::

 	PM> Install-Package ResultMonad